 Positions which have been approved to be filled are posted across the County.
-Current employees who have completed the trial probationary period of employment are welcome to apply for those positions.
+Current employees who have completed their trial period of employment are welcome to apply for those positions.
 External recruiting for those positions will also be conducted.

-All_qualified applicants will undergo the same hiring process which will include:
+All qualified applicants will undergo the same hiring process which will include: